davehague/audapolis/doc/feat/phase1_whisper_integration.md

 Expected Output:
 - Updated transcribe() and process_audio() functions using TranscriptionEngine
 - All existing functionality preserved
-- Engine selection capability added
 - No breaking changes to API or behavior
 - Seamless integration with existing diarization workflow

-The transcription pipeline should work identically to before, but now with the ability to use either Vosk or Whisper engines transparently.
+The transcription pipeline will now exclusively use the Whisper engine.
 ```

 ### Step 1.8: Add Whisper Model Download System